cabforum/servercert/docs/BR.md

 CAs MUST document potential issuances that were prevented by a CAA record in sufficient detail to provide feedback to the CA/Browser Forum on the circumstances, and SHOULD dispatch reports of such issuance requests to the contact(s) stipulated in the CAA iodef record(s), if present.
 CAs are not expected to support URL schemes in the iodef record other than mailto: or https:.

-DNSSEC validation back to the IANA DNSSEC root trust anchor MUST be performed in accordance with [Section 4.2.2.2](#4222-dnssec-validation-requirements) on all DNS queries associated with CAA record lookups performed by the Primary Network Perspective.
+DNSSEC validation MUST be performed in accordance with [Section 4.2.2.2](#4222-dnssec-validation-requirements) on all DNS queries associated with CAA record lookups performed by the Primary Network Perspective.

 ##### 4.2.2.1.1 CAA Multi-Perspective Issuance Corroboration